 There is an existing water bore in the camp environs that has suitable water quality, water depth, and location and provides sufficient volumes of water.
-Drinking water is supplied via the camp bore, after it passes through an water filter.
+The camp bore is being treated via a triple action, whole house UV filtration system for washing and domestic use.
+Bottled water is used for drinking.
+Regular water testing is performed on this water source, with samples provided to Darwin Water Microbiology Laboratory.

-The small volumes of ground water required for drilling and camp operations are not of a level that requires further licensing.
 Measurement of the standing water level (SWL) in the camp bore commenced in the 2012 dry season.
 The measurements, although irregular, do indicate that there were no draw-down effects on groundwater levels from on-site activities.
-Measurement of the standing water level in the camp bore will continue to be undertaken during the 2023 dry season with the recommencement of the exploration program.
+Measurement of the standing water level in the camp bore will continue to be undertaken during the 2024 dry season with the recommencement of the exploration program.